RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### direction

-    - **description**: Indictes whether to remove above or below the given threshold.
+    - Indictes whether to remove above or below the given threshold.

     - Acceptable input types: string.